 A National Dredging Team was formed in 1995 and began to coordinate the efforts of Regional Dredging Teams and developed an Action Agenda in 2003 with 22 recommendations addressing beneficial use of dredged material, regional sediment management, emerging issues, and strengthening Regional Dredging Teams.
 Click here to view EPA’s 2003 Action Agenda.

-The Sudbury Group has actively participated in this national dialogue and hosted a meeting of the NDT and all Regional Dredging Teams in Boston in 2006.
+The NERDT has actively participated in this national dialogue and hosted a meeting of the NDT and all Regional Dredging Teams in Boston in 2006.

 National Dredging Team

 The NDT is a Federal inter-agency group that includes the following agencies:

 - U.S. Environmental Protection Agency – Co-chair

 - U.S. Army Corps of Engineers – Co-chair